telerik/justmock-docs/advanced-usage/mocking-linq-queries.md

 > **Important**
 >
 > To mock LINQ queries you first need to go to elevated mode by enabling TelerikJustMock from the menu.
-[How to Enable/Disable](./advanced-usage#how-to-enabledisable-telerikjustmock)
+Learn how to do that in the [How to Enable/Disable Telerik JustMock](./advanced-usage#how-to-enabledisable-telerik-justmock) topic.

 ## Asserting Custom Select Query